neil-d-patel2/AI-Voice-Recognition-SARG-/notes.md

 Sot eh reqs, architecture have to be structured

-show that this modality works, that someone can interact with this system and that it can store the state of the game
+show that this modality works, that someone can interact with this system and that it can store the state of the :game